 - Made With Recycled Materials

 The first aspect to like about the Primus Lite III is that it’s a solid choice for the resistance-training-focused individual.
-This model Vivobarefoot’s signature Active Sole, which provides this model with a highly maneuverable sole and close-to-the-ground feeling.
+This model Vivobarefoot’s signature Active Sole, provides this model with a highly maneuverable sole and close-to-the-ground feeling.
 The Active Sole is 4mm in thickness.

 If you’re like me and really love feeling the ground under the feet when training, then you can also remove the insole in this model to get even closer.
 I enjoy this aspect for things like deadlifts and biasing my weight in the foot to drive specific training adaptations.